-- 22. (1) Everyone has the right to - - (a) health care which the state must take reasonable and progressive measures to improve and make accessible to all; and - (b) reproductive health - (2) Any measures taken by the state in terms of subsection (1) must include at least necessary medical treatment for anyone without adequate resources.
+- 22. (1) Everyone has the right to health care, including reproductive health care, which the state must take reasonable and progressive measures to improve and make accessible to all; and - (2) Any measures taken by the state in terms of subsection(1) must include at least necessary medical treatment for anyone without adequate resources.